ag0609/Project-BNDL/README.md

-# bndl
+# BNDL
-A Project for decoding canvas to jpeg and packing into zip file in viewer pages on Bookwalker.
+A Project for decoding canvas and packing into zip file in viewer pages on BN.